-- Extended warranty protection – With this benefit you can get an additional year of coverage on eligible U.S. warranties of 3 years or less, for all eligible purchases on your Chase Marriott credit card.
+- Warranty Manager Service – With this benefit you can get up to 1 additional year of coverage on eligible U.S. warranties of 3 years or less, for all eligible purchases on your Chase Marriott credit card.

-- Purchase protection – This benefit applies to all eligible items for the first 120 days from date of purchase.
+- Purchase Security – This benefit applies to all eligible items for the first 90 days from date of purchase.
 You're covered up to $500 per claim (up to a maximum of $50,000) if your purchase is damaged by covered mishaps and disasters.

 How can you spend your points?

-You have quite a few options with Marriott's program.
+With the new Marriott Rewards credit card program you have quite a few options.
 Just keep in mind that they won't all yield the same value per point.

 - Marriott Hotel Stays – Redeem your points for stays at Marriott locations.
 Each free night at a category 1 hotel is 7,500 points.
-The most you will ever pay is 45,000 points per night for a category 9 hotel (Marriott's most luxurious properties).
-If you book at a PointSavers property, you can get a free night for a discounted number of points.
-Check Marriott's website for a current list.
-Plus, Marriott just added a “Cash + Points” option that will let you pay for your stay with a combination of points and cash (at certain properties) – which is convenient if you don’t have enough points for a rewards stay.
+The most you will ever pay is 45,000 points per night for a category 9 hotel (Marriott's cream-of-the-crop, most luxurious properties).

 - Travel Packages and Services – Spend your points on an all-inclusive getaway to the Caribbean with airfare, or cash them out for a Priority Pass airport lounge membership, professional golf training or just rounds on your own, plus many other options.

-- Airline Miles – You have the option of converting your credit card points to miles, and there are a couple dozen frequent flier programs participating.
-However this strategy won't yield the best value, so it's not recommended unless you're looking for something to do with extra points you can't use for hotel stays.
+- Airline Miles – You have the option of converting your credit card points to miles... there are a couple dozen frequent flier programs participating.
+However this won't yield the best value, so I don't recommend it unless you're looking for something to do with extra points you can't use for hotel stays.